There’s also a new boiler to keep the hall nice and warm

 While the application was being processed, the HVA Committee looked afresh at who should install the kitchen and opted to use two local residents, each with many years’ experience in the building trade: John Wright, who had recently done a splendid job refurbishing his own home, and Mervyn Lack, a former building estimator who would look after the scheduling.

-This team put in a very competitive quote and with Abacus Oil Experts from Wrestlingworth, who fitted the new boiler, were able to complete the task in just over three weeks from stripping out the old kitchen and boiler at the end of February 2016.
+This team put in a very competitive quote and with Abacus Oil Experts from Wrestlingworth, who fitted the new boiler, were able to complete the task in just over three weeks from stripping out the old kitchen and boiler to having it ready for use again in April 2016.
 Well done the team!

 Hatley Village Hall now has a great kitchen and a decent heating system, which would not have been possible without the grant from the Big Lottery Fund, to add to the new tables and chairs bought a couple of years ago (thanks to a Community Chest grant from South Cambs District Council) as well as new curtains and decorations.